-At the Law Offices of Jason E. Taylor, we get multiple calls a day from people who feel they have been defrauded by a car dealership.
+At the Law Offices of Jason E. Taylor, we get multiple calls a day from people who feel a car dealership has defrauded them.
 As a result, I feel like I have a pretty good grasp of the most common problems that vehicle buyers deal with.
 Below, I’ve laid out a couple of the most common complaints I hear about and some tips that can be used to avoid these issues.

 Problem 1 – Verbal Promises & Representations